Italy

 Around midday on 7 September, ten S.79s from the 36o Stormo with seventeen CR.42s of the 23o Gruppo raiding Valetta.
 Three Hurricanes and three Gladiators were up on this occasion, Flight Lieutenants Greenhalgh and Lambert, and Flying Officer Barber jointly shooting down a 258a Squadriglia, 109o Gruppo S.79; a second was claimed probably damaged by the A.A..
 The unit commander Tenente Colonello Tito Falconi and Tenente Oscar Abello of the 23o Gruppo attacked two of the Hurricanes, claiming one shot down each, but both British aircraft escaped with only minor damage.

-"in the afternoon we went there [Gazala airfield] again and circled over the aerodrome.
+”in the afternoon we went there [Gazala airfield] again and circled over the aerodrome.
 Suddenly I saw two CR42s approaching to land.
 I dived down and came up behind.
 I gave the leader a burst and as I shot past him he turned slowly and dived straight in the middle of the aerodrome and exploded.
 In the meantime the other chap had turned and came for me head on.
 I gave him a short burst and he did the same thing.
 This time on the edge of the aerodrome.
-By then five more, also returning home, had seen me and were diving on me so Bob shot down the leader and they dispersed."Mason's both victims (victory number 6 and 7) were Tenente Oscar Abello and Sergente Pardino Pardini of 70a Squadriglia, both whom were reported to have been shot down and killed whilst coming in to land at Gazala.
+By then five more, also returning home, had seen me and were diving on me so Bob shot down the leader and they dispersed.”Mason had shot down Sottotenente Abello and Sergente Pardino Pardini of the 70a Squadriglia, who were landing on Z1 coming from Benghazi at 11:20 (Italian time).
+The identity of the fighters attacked by Talbot remains unknown.
+Sottotenente Abello received a posthumous Medaglia d’oro al valor militare.

-At the time of his death Abello was credited with one victory, this one claimed while flying the Fiat CR.42.
+At the time of his death, Abello was credited with one biplane victory.

 Claims: